The Method 2 is to use the

 Please make sure that you are using the appropriate Wrapper, and

-libwrapper.so files which
+libwrapper.so files that

 were built for the platform being run.
 It sounds obvious,